With new contract signed, Wolves guard Malik Beasley declines to discuss legal case

 "It's a legal issue," Beasley said.
 "I cannot really comment on that right now, but I appreciate the Timberwolves' support and I'm 100% focused on the court this year and doing what we have to do."

-Beasley spoke as the Wolves are holding individual workouts in advance of the NBA’s season, which is set to open December 22.
+Beasley spoke along with forward Juancho Hernangomez as the Wolves are holding individual workouts in advance of the NBA's season, which is set to open December 22.
+He replied to multiple questions about the case by saying he wished only to discuss basketball matters.

-President Gersson Rosas has said the organization would stand by Beasley throughout the process and Rosas backed up his words in signing Beasley to the new deal.
+President Gersson Rosas has said the organization would stand by Beasley throughout the process and Rosas backed up his words in signing Beasley to the new deal, which includes a team option for the fourth year.

 "We've gone above and beyond to make sure that this is a situation that we address in the best way possible, supporting Malik and also creating an environment and a structure where we grow, mature and develop," Rosas said Wednesday.
 "But that goes for all of our players, and unfortunately life happens in a lot of different ways, not only to Malik, not only to our players, but our staff and people around our organization.